 I always inquire about an establishment's loyalty program whenever booking with it, even if I think I'd use that loyalty program infrequently.
 They're free to join so why not?

-Ask about discounts when booking reservations
+Always ask about discounts when booking

 When I'm about to make accommodations reservations, the first thing I'll click on when visiting their website is SPECIAL OFFERS.
 Nor am I afraid to play one establishment against the other: "Yeah but if I book at so-and-so, they're offering me this special deal...
 If you can match it, I'll likely book with you."
-As a former resort owner, I know it's far better to make some kind of a deal than have a unit sitting empty for a weekend or more.
-What's the worst that could happen?
-They'd say "Sorry, we can't do that."?
-You've got nothing to lose by attempting to make a deal.

 Book in advance

 Some hotels, hostels, etc. offer early bird discounts or special rates for booking in advance.
+I'm finding more and more places are doing this now as the travel industry as a whole gets more competitive.

 Book accommodations that offer free cancelation

-Okay, no one wants to think about their trip getting canceled, but it can happen for several reasons.
+No one wants to think about their trip getting canceled, but it can happen for several reasons.
 Booking rooms that offer free cancellation (or at least up to 24 hours before your stay) can give you peace of mind and save you money.

 No matter who you book through, make sure you know the cancellation policy as well as any deadlines or restrictions.
 While this may not save you money directly, if something happens and you’re no longer able to go on your trip, you’ll get all your money back.